-Quickbooks is accounting software that lets individuals and small business owners track and manage their finances.
-Accountants, Bookkeepers, Financial Managers, and Financial Analysts can all directly use or reference QuickBooks to record and review their clients’ expenses, manage payroll and bill pay, help clients create a budget, and offer them investment advice.
-Individuals can also use QuickBooks for similar purposes like tracking income, setting goals, creating a budget, making payments, and estimating taxes.
-If you are unsure that learning QuickBooks is right for you, consider reading on to learn more about the myriad uses of QuickBooks tools and techniques.
+QuickBooks is accounting software that allows individuals and small business owners to track and manage their finances.
+Accountants, bookkeepers, financial managers, and financial analysts can all directly use or reference QuickBooks to record and review their clients' expenses, manage payroll and bill payments, help clients create a budget, and offer investment advice.
+Individuals can also use QuickBooks for similar purposes such as tracking income, setting goals, creating a budget, making payments, and estimating taxes.
+If you are unsure whether learning QuickBooks is right for you, consider reading on to learn more about the myriad uses of QuickBooks tools and techniques.
 Not only will learning QuickBooks open up a number of new career opportunities, but it also has a lot of potential personal uses.

 What is QuickBooks?

-QuickBooks is a widely used accounting and bookkeeping software from Intuit.
+QuickBooks is widely used accounting and bookkeeping software from Intuit.
 Primarily used by small and medium businesses, QuickBooks helps businesses to track and manage everything to do with their finances.
-Using QuickBooks, businesses can monitor their cash flow and profits and losses by tracking sales, expenses, customers, and payments.
+Using QuickBooks, businesses can monitor their cash flow, profits, and losses by tracking sales, expenses, customers, and payments.
 QuickBooks is also often used to create and send invoices, manage a business’s inventory, and handle employee payroll.
 It also has budgeting, time tracking, and daily task features to keep businesses running efficiently.

-QuickBooks helps businesses ensure the accuracy of their records by directly connecting sales channels to QuickBooks and reconciling bank transactions with the information one inputs.
-The software also has features to help with tax preparation and can be used as a way to collaborate and share documents with an accountant.
+QuickBooks helps businesses ensure the accuracy of their records by directly connecting sales channels to QuickBooks and reconciling bank transactions with the information entered.
+The software also has features to help with tax preparation and can be used as a way to collaborate and share documents with an Accountant.
 QuickBooks is a subscription-based software with tiered pricing that comes in different versions depending on the user’s storage and business needs.
-Intuit offers QuickBooks with basic to premium plans of its cloud-based QuickBooks Online, a computer-installed QuickBooks Desktop Enterprise version for larger or more complex companies, and a version for freelancers and independent contractors called QuickBooks Solopreneur.
+Intuit offers QuickBooks with basic to premium plans for its cloud-based QuickBooks Online, a computer-installed QuickBooks Desktop Enterprise version for larger or more complex companies, and a version for freelancers and independent contractors called QuickBooks Solopreneur.

 Professional Uses for QuickBooks

 Learning QuickBooks is especially useful for those wanting to pursue a career as a Bookkeeper or an Accountant.
-These jobs closely align with how one tracks and manages finances using QuickBooks and many in bookkeeping and accounting will end up needing to use QuickBooks or look over their client’s QuickBooks accounts.
-Additionally, those with QuickBooks training can find themselves working as Financial Managers, Analysts, or Advisors, though this will often require additional training and education beyond QuickBooks.
+These jobs closely align with how one tracks and manages finances using QuickBooks, and many in bookkeeping and accounting will end up needing to use QuickBooks or look over their client’s QuickBooks accounts.
+Additionally, those with QuickBooks training can find themselves working as financial managers, analysts, or advisors, though this often requires additional training and education beyond QuickBooks.

 Track and Record Financial Transactions

-One of the main responsibilities for professionals using QuickBooks will be to track and record financial transactions.
-This can include any income and sales that a business generates as well as the expenses necessary to run a business and payments made by the business.
-QuickBooks itself can automate much of this process, though it will be important for Accountants and Bookkeepers to understand the underlying processes behind the QuickBooks software.
+One of the main responsibilities of professionals using QuickBooks is to track and record financial transactions.
+This can include any income and sales that a business generates, as well as the expenses necessary to run a business and payments made by the business.
+QuickBooks itself can automate much of this process, though it will be important for accountants and bookkeepers to understand the underlying processes behind the QuickBooks software.

 Manage Finances

-Not only is record-keeping a responsibility for Bookkeepers, Accountants, and others working in finance but so too is more direct involvement like managing and overseeing various financial processes.
+Not only is record-keeping a responsibility for bookkeepers, accountants, and others working in finance, but more direct involvement such as managing and overseeing various financial processes, is also required.
 This can include managing payroll or billing, overseeing cash flow, credit and expense accounts, and preparing financial reports.
 A Financial Manager, in particular, will be charged with making sure a business is functioning efficiently and profitably.

 Audit Financial Records